blixxurd/angular-marketing-skeleton/README.md

 *Tech Used for bundled test server...*
 * [node.js] - evented I/O for the backend
 * [Express] - fast node.js network app framework

-*For Dynamic Data...*
-*[Firebase] - Firebase allows us to load in dynamic data without a bulky backend.

 ### Installation